Freedom of speech in the United States: Definition and early history

 Time, place, and manner restrictions refer to a legal doctrine enforced under the United States Constitution and Supreme Court.
 The Merriam-Webster Dictionary defines time, place, and manner restrictions as "[A] restriction on the time, place, or manner of expression that is justified when it is neutral as to content and serves a significant government interest and leaves open ample alternative channels of communication.
 The goal of time, place and manner restrictions is to regulate speech in a way that still protects freedom of speech.

-While freedom of speech is a fundamental right, it is not absolute, and therefore subject to restrictions.
+While freedom of speech is considered by the United States to be a fundamental right, it is not absolute, and therefore subject to restrictions.
 Time, place, and manner restrictions are relatively self-explanatory.
 Time restrictions regulate when expression can take place; place restrictions regulate where expression can take place; and manner restrictions regulate how expression can take place.
 A restriction may occur if someone is protesting loudly in front of someone's house in a neighborhood in the middle of the night, or if someone was sitting in the middle of a busy intersection during rush hour, for example.
 These actions would cause problems for other people, so restricting speech in terms of time, place, and manner addresses a legitimate societal concern.
 Restricting this speech would be constitutional because the restrictions are content neutral, meaning they would restrict anyone from saying anything in these situations, no matter what their message is; they are narrowly drawn, meaning the restriction was examined specifically for the case in question to determine how to serve the governmental interest at stake; the restrictions serve a significant governmental interest, meaning other fundamental rights are important to citizens, such as sleeping peacefully at night or people getting to work or home from work; and there are plenty of alternative methods of communicating their message, such as writing an editorial in the paper or moving to the sidewalk at a different time in the day.

 One of the earliest mentions of the principle of time, place, and manner restrictions comes in the Cox v.
 Louisiana (1965) case.
 Justice Goldberg delivered the opinion and stated, "From these decisions, certain clear principles emerge.
 The rights of free speech and assembly, while fundamental in our democratic society, still do not mean that everyone with opinions or beliefs to express may address a group at any public place and at any time."
 From this, the United States Supreme Court doctrine of time, place, and manner restrictions emerged.